btframework/WiFiSnifferConsole/README.md

 You can download **WiFi Framework** on our site by this link: https://www.btframework.com/wififramework.htm

-Should you have any questions please contact us: https://www.btframework.com/contacts.htm
+Should you have any questions please contact us at support@btframework.com